zevbo/StateDimensionLogic/README.md

 To create a model, you simply give it a list of `Sd_node.t`s, and a safety if you wish (it defaults to `Safe`).
 The model is create with an empty `Rsh.t`.
-Then, you can run one tick using the `tick` function, outputing a `t` with a new `Rsh.t`.
-Alternativelly, you can run the model for a number of ticks (or without stop), using `run`.
+Then, you can run one tick using the `tick` function, outputting a `t` with a new `Rsh.t`.
+Alternatively, you can run the model for a number of ticks (or without stop), using `run`.
 To see this in action, check out `https://github.com/zevbo/StateDimensionLogic/tree/main/simple_example`